VisualNeuroscience-UH/CxSystem/Sphinx/configuration.rst

 | 6    | Basal dendrite    |
 +------+-------------------+

+By default following values are assigned to threshold, reset and refractory of any neurongroup:

+- *threshold*: *vm>Vcut*
+- *reset*: *vm=V_res*
+- *refractory*: *4* * *ms*

-As the name implies, the *<cell group center>* defines the center of the neuron group.
+Any of this variables can be overwritten by using the keyword arguments [threshold], [reset] and [refractory].
+As the name implies, the optional argument *[cell group center]* defines the center of the neuron group.
 The center can be defined with the [CN] tag followed by the center position.
 If not defined, the center will be the default value of 0+0j.
 The following example creates a neuron group consist of 75 BC neurons located in 5+0j, with a spike monitors assigned to it:

 ::